yole/etymograph/README.md

  * `prepend`: Prepend a prefix to the word.
 Argument is specified in the same way as with `append`.
  * `change ending to`: Change the part of the word matched by the `word ends with` condition in the preceding condition line to the specified ending (always specified as a literal string in single quotes).
+ * `insert '<sound>' <before|after> <position>`: Inserts characters into the word at the given position.
+   Example: `insert 'i' before last consonant'`
- * `apply rule`: Apply the specified morphological rule to the word.
+ * `apply rule`: Apply the specified morphological or phonological rule to the word.
 The name of the rule to apply is specified in single quotes: `apply rule 'q-noun-stem'`.
 If there exists a derived word using that rule in the derivation link, the text of that word is taken instead of evaluating the conditions and instructions of the specified rule (this allows to express partially irregular inflections or derivations).
+   If a phonological rule is specified as an argument, it's applied to every phoneme in the word.
  * `apply sound rule`: Apply the specified phonological rule to the specified phoneme (for example, `apply sound rule 'on-a-fronting' to first vowel`).
  * `mark word as`: Adds the specified class to the word.
 This is normally used only in rules which